 The ETF structure could also make it easier for some institutional investors to enter the crypto market, which could help keep demand for Bitcoin high.

-“Bitcoin ETFs allow mainstream institutional investors to access Bitcoin without having to worry about Bitcoin storage in hot wallets, which are more susceptible to hacks, as well as regulatory and fiscal implications their funds would face if they simply bought it on a decentralized cryptocurrency exchange,” says Kay Khemani, managing director at Spectre.ai, a broker-less trading platform.
+“Bitcoin ETFs allow mainstream institutional investors to access Bitcoin without having to worry about Bitcoin storage in hot wallets, which are more susceptible to hacks,” says Kay Khemani, managing director at Spectre.ai, a broker-less trading platform.

 Where do you purchase Bitcoin ETFs?

-Bitcoin ETFs are going to be available through most online brokers who offer traditional securities like stocks and bonds.
+Bitcoin ETFs are available through most online brokers who offer traditional securities like stocks and bonds.
 Some of these brokers may also offer the opportunity to invest in Bitcoin directly, while others only allow you to trade Bitcoin futures.